 1. Audio Quality

-The single biggest factor in transcription accuracy is audio quality.
-Clear, well-recorded audio with minimal background noise produces the best results.
+The biggest factor by far.
+Clean, well-recorded audio with minimal background noise gets the best results.

-- Use a dedicated microphone (not built-in laptop/phone mic)
+- Use a dedicated mic (not laptop or phone)

-- Use a pop filter to reduce plosives (p, b, t sounds)
+- Use a pop filter for plosives (p, b, t)

 2. Number of Speakers